 Concha Alborg was born in Spain during the difficult years of Francos’s regime.
 Growing up with an academic father, she became a serious reader from an early age, and dreamed of being a writer.
 She went to school in Madrid until she moved to the United States with her parents under the auspices of the Fulbright Program, and she stayed to pursue her studies.
 More than any other event in her life, this move defines who she is, an immigrant living between two cultures.
 She may seem Americanized to her Spanish relatives, but she is from another country as far as her daughters are concerned.
 Although Concha fits well enough in both cultures, a tell-tale Spanish accent marks her speech as well as her writing.

-She has an undergraduate degree, a Masters and a PhD in Spanish Literature.
+She earned an undergraduate degree, a Masters and a PhD in Spanish Literature.
 In addition to numerous academic publications, she has been actively writing fiction and creative non-fiction.
-She retired from Saint Joseph´s University, where she was a professor for over twenty years, to write full time.
+She retired early from Saint Joseph´s University, where she was a professor for over twenty years, to write full time.
 Concha is an active member of the Philadelphia writing community.
-As such, she is a board member of Philadelphia Stories, a literary magazine.
+As such, she was a board member of Philadelphia Stories, a literary magazine.
 She also wrote for The Broad Street Review, an online cultural journal, and Al Día, a leading Latino newspaper.

 Concha Alborg’s first collection of linked short stories, Una noche en casa (Madrid: Huerga & Fierro, 1995), is loosely based on her life experiences and can be read as a novel, since the stories share the same characters.
 It takes place in Spain during the repressive years of Franco’s regime.
 The female narrator, with characteristic humor, takes us from Madrid to the very day in which her family boards the plane to the States.
 Hers is a testimony of many families like her own, who were shaped by the strong traditions and hard times after the Spanish Civil War.
 Una noche en casa has received praise from critics in Spain and in the United States.
 The author has completed an English translation of this book with the title A Night at Home.
 See reviews and more on this book under “Works of Fiction” and “Reviews.”